PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 04:33:31
+Last updated: 2024-04-07 04:34:10
-Random Quote: Weakness is not in us, it is what we have outside. - Professor
+Random Quote: I'm a Mandalorian.
+Weapons are part of my religion. - Din Djarin